Strategies and Skills for Effective Learning

 Study skills involve the ability to study effectively and efficiently, and include time management, organization, and the use of lecture notes, assigned readings, and other materials from class.
 This method is useful for rewriting and clarifying notes (best when done within 24 hours after the class) as well as taking notes from the readings.
 After you have taken the notes, you can test your knowledge of the material by covering up either side of the page and quizzing yourself on the material.
 Try to use visuals whenever possible (e.g., graphs, pictures, mapping, timelines), and reduce and organize the writing as much as possible, using your own words for explanations and definitions.
 Be sure to fill in any missing information by locating it in the text or asking someone else.

-While taking notes during class and doing the assigned readings give you a general understanding of the course content, you should utilize methods of studying which will improve your understanding and your ability to remember material.
-One system is the use of two-column notes that provide a built-in method for self-quizzing.
-For example, 1/3 of the page is used for a main idea or vocabulary words and 2/3 of the page is used to record details, explanation, or a definition of an idea or word.
+While taking notes during class and doing the assigned readings give you a general understanding of course content, you should utilize methods of studying which will improve your understanding and your ability to remember material.
+One method that is especially useful is called Cornell Notes.
+When taking Cornell Notes, you structure your comments in two columns that provide a built-in method for self-quizzing: One third of the page is used for main ideas or vocabulary words, and two thirds of the page are used to record details, explanations, or definitions of ideas or words.

-- SURVEY (PREVIEW) the introductory paragraphs, the subheadings, and the last paragraph or summary.
+- Survey the introductory paragraphs, the subheadings, and the last paragraph or summary.
 Read them over and try to relate them to what you already know.

-Many students have difficulty organizing and managing their time when they get to college.
-The following suggestions have helped many students develop a balanced schedule that includes both work and play.
-Use materials for keeping track of obligations and due dates for papers, tests, assignments, etc., such as a desk calendar and daily assignment book/calendar to carry with you at all times.
-Color coding classes or assignments is also helpful.
-Find a method that works best for you.
-Try a master notebook system for each or all classes, using a large three-ring binder with sections for syllabi, class notes, reading notes, tests, quizzes, papers, and handouts.
-Tab each section for easy reference.
-Use the following chart to determine your time commitments during a typical week.
+- Use this study schedule to determine your time commitments during a typical week.
 Then work out a reasonable weekly schedule for accomplishing your daily activities, including small segments of time each day to read and study (preferably in the morning).
 Make sure to schedule adequate amounts of time to eat, sleep, exercise and relax.
 Write down how many hours per week you actually spend on each of the following during the week.
 Include preparation and travel time.
 Avoid making weekends your catch-up days.

 Places to Study on Campus